University of Reading cookie policy

 National Education Nature Park and Climate Action Award scheme

-The Natural History Museum is leading a partnership to take forward the National Education Nature Park and Climate Action Award scheme, which will launch on 4 October 2023.
-These programmes, which respond to Action 5, will provide excellent opportunities for more outdoor learning for all young people, and help them develop their knowledge about nature and skills in numeracy and data science.
+The Natural History Museum is leading a partnership to take forward the National Education Nature Park and Climate Action Award scheme, which launched in October 2023.
+These programmes, which respond to Action 5, provide excellent opportunities for more outdoor learning for all young people, and help them develop their knowledge about nature and skills in numeracy and data science.

 Find out more about the National Education Nature Park and Climate Action Award